 Section 3- Security

-e- Humanitarian Organizations and Commercial Entities must provide the contact details of their nominated Employee to the Authority, who shall be their contact point in the event of fire, burglary or other incident.
+e.
+Humanitarian Organizations and Commercial Entities must provide the contact details of their nominated Employee to the Authority, who shall be their point of contact in the event of fire, burglary or other incident.

-i- Traffic accidents, incidents or violations shall be reported to the Authority.
+i.
+Traffic accidents or violations shall be reported to the Authority.

-Article 2- Access Cards for working in and visiting the Free Zone
+Article 33.
+Access Cards for Working in and Visiting the Free Zone

 - Visitor passes which are one day passes conditionally issued to visitors with access limited to designated floors.

-- Contactor Pass issued for contractor staff with access and duration limited to services.
+- Contractor pass issued for contractor staff with access and duration limited to services.

-b- Any exception to the above procedures must be addressed to the CEO Office and the Security in Charge as recommended for the VIPs Access.
+b.
+Any exception to the above procedures must be addressed to the CEO office of the Authority and the security in charge as recommended for the VIPs access.

-Valid Identification Document are considered to be those issued by official Government entities, having validity and reporting an expiry date (IOI Cards and UNLP are also considered as Identification document issued by official entities).
+Valid Identification documents are considered to be those issued by official Government entities, having validity and reporting an expiry date.
+For avoidance of doubt, IOI Cards and UNLP are considered as identification document issued by official entities.

 Section 4- Traffic affairs